mugenzi93/My_Titanic/Survival_Project.md

 | male   |     61 |    0 | 757 |   0 |         25 |
 | female |      0 |  264 |   0 | 198 |          4 |

-The reason why I created the title feature was so that I could easily use it to estimate missingness in the age variable as we have a total of **263** missing values as shown above.
-To estimate the missing age values, I will group by gender, pclass, and titles.
-This will help us clearly see what the passenger’s age would have been, instead of just replacing all these missing values with the mean or median.

 ``` r
 titanic %>%
   group_by(gender, pclass, titles) %>%